 In between Devon’s coasts is a vast and varied landscape encompassing the glorious South Hams, Dartmoor National Park and one third of Exmoor.
 Needless to say, fantastic walking territory.
 The county town is Exeter, a city with a distinctly cosmopolitan and very friendly feel, great for shopping, visiting the cathedral, the Underground Passages, and down by the Quay, activity centres and watersports.

 There is of course a multitude of things to see and do in Devon, another reason why it’s such a popular destination for day trips and holidays.
-Top of the list for families are Crealy Theme Park & Resort, Bicton Park, The Big Sheep, Tree Surfers, Combe Martin Wildlife & Dinosaur Park and Babbacombe Model Village.
+Top of the list for families are Crealy Theme Park & Resort, Bicton Park, Tree Surfers, Combe Martin Wildlife & Dinosaur Park and Babbacombe Model Village.
 More sedate things to do include a trip to Lundy Island, a ride on a horse drawn barge at Tiverton Canal, and outings to Saltram House, Greenway (Agatha Christie’s house on the River Dart), Arlington Court and Knightshayes Court.
 Heaps of choice.